endofcake/bash_labs/lab_3/README.md

 git clone https://github.com/Bash-it/bash-it.git
 ```

-* take a look at available completions and source the ones that you want in your `.bash_profile`:
+* take a look at available completions and source the ones that you want in your `.bash_profile` (assuming you cloned it in `/c/dev/public/`):
 ```
 source /c/dev/public/bash-it/completion/available/docker.completion.bash
 source /c/dev/public/bash-it/completion/available/docker-compose.completion.bash